 Love of truth (motto of The Philosophy of Freedom)

 As a kind of motto to The Philosophy of Freedom I wrote in the original preface: "Only truth can give us assurance in developing our individual powers.
 Whoever is tormented by doubts finds his powers weakened.
-If baffled by a world full of riddles, he can find no goal for his creative activity."
-"This book does not claim to offer the only possible way to truth, but is meant to describe the path taken by one whose heart is set upon truth."
-(Rudolf Steiner, Reflections on the Publication of the New Edition of The Philosophy of Freedom)
+If baffled by a world full of riddles he can not find an aim for his creative activity."
+"This book does not claim to offer the only possible way to truth, but is meant to describe the path taken by one for whom truth is central."
+(Rudolf Steiner, 1918 Reflections on the Publication of the New Edition of The Philosophy of Freedom)

 Thought training in the realm of pure thought

 Whoever is limited to the pleasures of the senses misses the sweetest joys of life.
 The oriental sage requires his disciples to live a life of resignation and asceticism for years before he shares with them his knowledge.
 The West no longer demands pious exercises and ascetic practices to attain knowledge.
 It does require, however, a sincere willingness to prepare for science by withdrawing oneself awhile from the immediate impressions of life, and entering the realm of pure thought.
 (The Philosophy Of Freedom chapter 0.7)